CTM17260 - Distributions: demergers: clearance procedure and returns

 Similarly, a company can ask for advance confirmation that a payment it proposes to make will not be a chargeable payment - see CTM17290.

 Such transactions usually have tax implications.
 As a result, the vast majority of cases involve use of the advance clearance procedure.

-Clearance applications and the administration of the demerger provisions generally are the responsibility of the Clearance and Counteraction Team, Anti-Avoidance Group.
-Apart from making reports in certain circumstances, you should only take action on this legislation on advice from Head Office.
+Clearance applications and the administration of the demerger provisions generally are the responsibility of the Clearance and Counteraction Team, Counter-Avoidance.
+Apart from making reports in certain circumstances, officers should only take action on this legislation on advice from the Clearance Team.

-Except where otherwise shown below, you should address any correspondence relating to the demerger provisions to
+Except where otherwise shown below, any correspondence relating to the demerger provisions should be sent to

-Details of how a company makes a clearance application in connection with the demerger legislation is given in SP13/80.
-The public can obtain copies of SP13/80 from local offices or from the HMRC Internet site.
+Details of how a company makes a clearance application in connection with the demerger legislation are given in SP13/80.
+Members of the public can obtain copies of SP13/80 from the HMRC Internet site.

-You should refer all other enquiries relating to this legislation to the Clearance and Counteraction Team, Anti-Avoidance Group.
-If the enquiry is urgent you should ask the enquirer to telephone the Clearance and Counteraction Team, Anti-Avoidance Group on 020 7438 7474.
-However if the enquiry relates solely to chargeable gains matters (other than clearances under TCGA92/S138 or TCGA92/S139 (5) you should refer them to CAR Capital Gains Technical Group, referring the applicant to Code of Practice 10 if appropriate.
+Officers should refer all other enquiries relating to this legislation to the Clearance and Counteraction Team.
+If the enquiry is urgent the enquirer may telephone the Clearance and Counteraction Team on 03000 589004.
+However if the enquiry relates solely to chargeable gains matters (other than clearances under TCGA92/S138 or TCGA92/S139 (5)) officers should refer enquirers to Specialist PT (Capital Gains Technical Group), and to Code of Practice 10 if appropriate.

 Where a company makes an exempt distribution it must make a return within 30 days of making the exempt distribution.
-The return should be to the local Inspector, give details of the distribution and the reason why it is exempt.
+The return is made to an officer of HMRC giving details of the distribution and the reason why it is exempt.

-If the demerger is in accordance with transactions for which the Board has given a clearance, the return should simply confirm this.
+If the demerger is in accordance with transactions for which HMRC has given clearance, the return should simply confirm this.

 In certain circumstances a company not directly involved in the demerger, or a person other than a company, can make the return.